genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 ![P-value histogram.
 We show a simulated case in which all null hypotheses are true (left) and p-values from the gene expression described above.](images/R/eda_for_highthroughput-tmp-pval-hist-1.png)

-When we expect most hypothesis to be null and we don't see a uniform p-value distribution, it might be indicative of unexpected properties, such as correlated samples.
+When we expect most hypothesis to be null and don't see a uniform p-value distribution, it might be indicative of unexpected properties, such as correlated samples.

-Note that if we permute the outcomes and calculate p-values then, if the samples are independent, we should see a uniform distribution.
+If we permute the outcomes and calculate p-values then, if the samples are independent, we should see a uniform distribution.
 With these data we do not:

 ```r